jschaefer-io/fizz-image/README.md

 `/300x80/252525` \
 ![/300x80/252525](https://fizz-image.herokuapp.com/300x80/252525)

+#### Constraints
+- Only hex-codes with 3 or 6 characters are allowed

 ### Label color
 The next possible configuration is setting the label text color using a hexadecimal color \